eagleeyez/just-dice.com/README.md

 Reset loss:
 -
 This will lower or increase you bet size when a losing streak hits a certain number.
+If you wish to run the script as a standard martingale set the reset loss number higher then the max losses number.

 Reset %: